Part 2 of 2

 - The percentage difference between SMA and

-MSP ranges from 96.06% to 102.60%, indicating some volatility in the SMA
+MSP ranges from 96.06% to 102.60%, indicating some volatility in SMA values relative to MSP.

 - SMA generally irons out short-term